How To > Eliminate tribal knowledge

 - Experts become bottlenecks as everyone depends on their availability

-- New employees require extended mentorship periods
+- New employees require extended mentorship

 - Knowledge walks out the door when experts leave

-- Consequences: Regulatory violations, fines, reputational damage
+- Result: regulatory violations, fines, reputational damage

-- Training reality: Safety procedures taught during onboarding
+- Safety procedures taught during onboarding

-- Consequences: Client dissatisfaction, rework, lost revenue
+- Result: client dissatisfaction, rework, lost revenue

-Modern neuroscience has validated and expanded Ebbinghaus’s findings:
+Modern neuroscience has validated Ebbinghaus’s findings:

 - Complex procedures quickly overwhelm this capacity